HomeLatest NewsTelecomGovt frames rules for laying overhead optical fiber cable

 Preferred Source of Google

-The (DoT) revised the Indian Telegraph Right of Way Rules (RoW) to establish a framework for installing overhead optical fibre cable (OFC), a step that will aid in the development of infrastructure required for the country’s 5G rollout.
+The Department of Telecommunications (DoT) revised the Indian Telegraph Right of Way Rules (RoW) to establish a framework for installing overhead optical fibre cable (OFC), a step that will aid in the development of infrastructure required for the country’s 5G rollout.

 The amendment provides for a one-time compensation of Rs 1,000 per kilometre for laying overhead OFC, resulting in a consistent levy/fee levied by local governments.
 Until date, the RoW Rules applied only to subterranean OFC and mobile towers.